DogmaDragon/Stash-Docs/docs/Network/Reverse-Proxy.md

 ---

-The use of a reverse proxy for stash is possible.
+The use of a reverse proxy for Stash is possible.

 ---